-Our first cohort have now begun their projects with a number of different groups.
+Our first cohort have now graduated and have taken Postdoctoral positions or pursuing careers in Industry.
 Find out more about them below:

 Sub-shot noise measurements via Kerr non-linearities

 Euan is now a postdoc at University of Bristol.
 He has recently been awarded a 2 year EPRSC Doctoral Prize Fellowship supported by Dr Jonathan Matthews and covers experiments in silicon photonics as a specialised hardware platform for optical neural networks.

 Nuclear spin control and manipulation in self-assembled quantum dots